Home Menu

 NAHT’s legal challenge

-NAHT has initiated legal action against Ofsted over the potential impact of its inspection proposals on the mental health and well-being of head teachers and school staff.
+NAHT initiated legal action against Ofsted over the potential impact of its inspection proposals on the mental health and well-being of head teachers and school staff.
 We issued a claim for judicial review on Friday 2 May 2025, ahead of our Annual Conference in Harrogate.
 On Saturday 3 May, delegates debated and carried a motion calling for all ‘legal and industrial options’ to be explored to protect the mental and physical health of school leaders in the face of Ofsted’s new report card proposals.

-Our claim argues that adequate consultation has not been conducted regarding the plan for a new five-point scale to grade schools, as this element of the proposals was presented as final during Ofsted’s report card consultation that closed on 28 April 2025, while any other possible options were rejected with no reference to well-being – despite Ofsted recognising that well-being is an important instigator for the changes it is making.
+Our claim argued that adequate consultation had not been conducted regarding the plan for a new five-point scale to grade schools, as this element of the proposals was presented as final during Ofsted’s report card consultation that closed on 28 April 2025, while any other possible options were rejected with no reference to well-being – despite Ofsted recognising that well-being is an important instigator for the changes it is making.

 Back to top